 Speaking about how roomy is this backpack – in this article you see 3 photos of me in Nepal; and in all of these situations my bulky sleeping bag was inside the backpack as well.

 You can use it like a backpack.
 Or like a duffel bag (there is a removable shoulder strap).
-But when you are traveling on a bus or when you want to check it in for the flight, you can hide its hip belt and shoulder straps using special, “built in” cover.
-After this transformation, which takes just a minute or so, it doesn’t look like backpack anymore.
+But when you are traveling on a bus or when you want to check it in for the flight, you can hide its hip belt and shoulder straps using special, built-in cover.
+After this transformation, which takes just a minute or less, it doesn’t look like a backpack anymore.

 Maybe (but just maybe) having 2 similar size compartments would make organization of ones belongings easier.
 Otherwise there is basically only one compartment for everything.

-Is Osprey Farpoint 40 the best travel backpack available?
+Is Osprey Farpoint 40 the Best Travel Backpack?

-Looking for a new travel backpack check out our guide – The Best Carry On Backpacks of 2017: Choosing the Best Travel Backpack
+When looking for a new travel backpack check out our guide to the best carry on backpacks!

 Author: Kaspars Misins